The Ballet Ensemble of Texas was formed in May of 2001

 It is the official company of the Ballet Academy of Texas in Coppell.
 Ballet Ensemble of Texas is a non-profit company that is funded solely by donations and coordinated by the volunteer efforts of many of individuals.

-Jimena Flores-Sanchez is performing the role of "Pigtail Girl" in "Graduation Ball"
+Jimena Flores-Sanchez in the role of "Pigtail Girl" in "Graduation Ball"

 Photo by Cathy Vanover

-The Coppell-based Ballet Ensemble of Texas is planning a fun, entertaining and ambitious program of dance for their annual Spring Performance.
-The company will revive the classic comedy ballet "Graduation Ball", which is based in the 19th century when boys' schools and girls' schools have one dance per year together, and mischief abounds!
-Also on the program will be "Donizetti Variations", the beautiful ballet by famed choreographer George Balanchine, as well as world premieres by resident choreographers Jenny Johnston, Allan Kinzie, and Darrell Cleveland.
+The classic comedy ballet "Graduation Ball", which is based in the 19th century when boys' schools and girls' schools have one dance per year together, and mischief abounds!

 Video featuring the pre-professional company performing Swan Lake, Tarantella, Coppelia and more...